Reckless Driving or Drag Racing in Phoenix, Arizona

 In the state of Arizona, reckless driving is a serious charge.
 According to A.R.S.
 28-693, a driver is guilty of reckless driving if they drive a vehicle with “reckless disregard for the safety of persons or property.”
 If convicted of reckless driving, you are found guilty of a class 2 misdemeanor, the second most serious misdemeanor charge.
-If you’re under the influence while reckless driving, not only do you need an expert attorney in your corner, you need an expert DUI Attorney.
+Our Phoenix reckless driving attorneys are well versed in defending these types of cased.
+Also, if you’re under the influence while reckless driving, not only do you need an expert law firm in your corner, you need an expert Phoenix DUI attorney.
 We can help.

 Reckless Driving Conviction in Phoenix

 A class 2 misdemeanor conviction means a maximum prison sentence of four months, provided it’s a first offense.
 If one or more similar misdemeanors or petty offenses have been committed in the two years before the date of the reckless driving charge, the guilty party stands to be sentenced for a class 1 misdemeanor – which can mean up to 6 months behind bars.
 To avoid a class 1 misdemeanor, an offender must be free of misdemeanor charges for two years, not including jail time.

 Violations of certain laws in the two years preceding a reckless driving charge guarantee the driver will be convicted of a class 1 misdemeanor.
 Among these are: